Delicious Homemade Granola

 Baking & Toppings

 • Bake until golden, about 23-30 minutes (your preference), stirring about halfway through (be sure to flatten it out again after stirring).
-The granola will crisp up a bit more as it cools, so it doesn't need to be a deep golden to be cooked.
+The granola will crisp up a bit more as it cools, so it doesn't need to be a deep golden brown to be cooked.

 Notes